 Allocate Hours for each Task

 A step further from making a daily planner and for it to work even better is to allocate a set number of hours for each task.
 This will help in further streamlining your day and preventing you from falling behind, should a task take up more time than expected.
 Whether it is a ten minute coffee break, an hour long meeting or a forty minute workshop.

 Keying these precise timelines attached to a task will add smoothness to even the most hectic, long days at the office.
 Should one of these go overtime, it’s totally okay to go back and revise your planner which would also involve revising tasks, appointments or meetings set later in the day.

 By doing this, you can see ahead of time whether or not you’d need to postpone a meeting by a few minutes, make a change to an appointment or reset a task to after lunch instead of before.
 This will also prevent you from being late to a meeting, will give other people a ‘heads-up’ which they will appreciate and most of all will not create sudden chaos.

 It’s all in the Analyses

-Perhaps as important as planning and documenting your day and the tasks that need to be addressed is the analyses of your daily planner and subsequently your monthly planner to see where and what can be switched with something else, replacements; additions or subtractions that will further smoothen your days in terms of productivity as well as time management that will lead to you having hours and hours to spare each week which will enable you do what you’ve always wanted to do for a long time and just didn’t seem to have to time to do it all.
+Perhaps as important as planning and documenting your day and the tasks that need to be addressed is the analyses of your daily planner and subsequently your monthly planner to see where and what can be switched with something else, replacements; additions, or subtractions that will further smoothen your days in terms of productivity as well as time management that will lead to you having hours and hours to spare each week which will enable you to do what you’ve always wanted to do for a long time and just didn’t seem to have to time to do it all.